George Andrews (mathematician): Education and career

 He is currently an Evan Pugh Professor of Mathematics at Pennsylvania State University.
 He did his undergraduate studies at Oregon State University and received his PhD in 1964 at the University of Pennsylvania where his advisor was Hans Rademacher.

 During 2008–2009 he was president of the American Mathematical Society.

 Contributions

 Andrews's contributions include several monographs and over 250 research and popular articles on q-series, special functions, combinatorics and applications.
 He is considered to be the world's leading expert in the theory of integer partitions.
 In 1976 he discovered Ramanujan's Lost Notebook.
-He is highly interested in mathematical pedagogy.
+He is interested in mathematical pedagogy.

 His book The Theory of Partitions is the standard reference on the subject of integer partitions.

 He has advanced mathematics in the theories of partitions and q-series.
 His work at the interface of number theory and combinatorics has also led to many important applications in physics.